 When you get to the bottom of a container, cut it open to get several more days to a week’s worth of product from it.

 Take your own bags to the store.
-Several stores will give you a credit of 5 cents (Target) or 6 cents (Winco) back in credit per bag that you take
+Some stores will give you a credit of 5 cents (Target) back in credit per bag that you take.

 Look for less expensive sources for seeds.